-* Colorado Concealed Weapons.
+Part Two:* Colorado Concealed Weapons.
 Faculty members are worried about a state Supreme Court ruling that allows concealed weapons on campus.

 * Coptic Christians.
 A Canadian on Egypt's most-wanted list says he had nothing to do with the provocative anti-Islamic movie.